List of trigonometric identities: Table

 These can be shown by using either the sum and difference identities or the multiple-angle formulae.

-The fact that the triple-angle formula for sine and cosine only involves powers of a single function allows one to relate the geometric problem of a compass and straightedge construction of angle trisection to the algebraic problem of solving a cubic equation, which allows one to prove that trisection is in general impossible using the given tools, by field theory.
+The fact that the triple-angle formula for sine and cosine only involves powers of a single function allows one to relate the geometric problem of a compass and straightedge construction of angle trisection to the algebraic problem of solving a cubic equation, which allows one to prove that trisection is in general impossible using the given tools.

 A formula for computing the trigonometric identities for the one-third angle exists, but it requires finding the zeroes of the cubic equation 4x^{3} − 3x + d = 0, where $x$ is the value of the cosine function at the one-third angle and d is the known value of the cosine function at the full angle.
 However, the discriminant of this equation is positive, so this equation has three real roots (of which only one is the solution for the cosine of the one-third angle).
-None of these solutions is reducible to a real algebraic expression, as they use intermediate complex numbers under the cube roots.
+None of these solutions are reducible to a real algebraic expression, as they use intermediate complex numbers under the cube roots.